 Kimball real estate is some of the most expensive in Minnesota, although Kimball house values don't compare to the most expensive real estate in the U.S.

-When you are in Kimball, you'll notice that it is more blue-collar than most other communities in America.
-40.78% of Kimball’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Kimball is a blue-collar town, with 40.78% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Kimball is a city of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Kimball who work in office and administrative support (9.95%), management occupations (7.77%), and healthcare (5.83%).

-Kimball’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Kimball’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 In terms of college education, the citizens of Kimball rank slightly lower than the national average.
 16.89% of adults 25 and older in Kimball have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.